 Throughout the normal life of a vehicle type approved according to this Regulation, its emissions at any possible RDE test performed in accordance with the requirements of this Regulation, divided by the relevant conformity factor specified in point 5.1.1, shall not be higher than all the relevant emission limits found in UNR WLTP (specify where ).

-The requirements of emission limits regulated by each Contracting Party shall be fulfilled for the urban and the complete PEMS trip.
+The requirements of emission limits regulated by each Contracting Party shall be fulfilled for the urban part and the complete PEMS trip.

 The RDE tests required by this Regulation provide a presumption of conformity with the requirement set out in point 2.1.
 The presumed conformity may be reassessed by additional RDE tests.